dequelabs/axe-api-team-public/.github/actions/set-date-closed-field-v1/README.md

 5. Set the field type to **Date**
 6. Save the field

-### Step 2: Set Environment Variable

-1. Go to your GitHub repository settings
-2. Navigate to "Secrets and variables" → "Actions"
-3. Click on "Variables" tab
-4. Add a new variable:
-   - Name: `PROJECT_NUMBER`
-   - Value: Your project number (e.g., `123`)
-5. Save the variable

-### Step 3: Configure the Workflow
+### Step 2: Configure the Workflow

-Use the workflow example above, making sure to reference the environment variable: `${{ env.PROJECT_NUMBER }}`
+Use the workflow example above, making sure to hardcode your project number in the `project-number` input field.

+**Important**: Consider configuring your workflow to only trigger when issues are closed as completed, not when they're closed for other reasons (e.g., "not planned", "duplicate", etc.).
+This can be done by adding appropriate conditions to your workflow trigger or by using issue labels to distinguish between different types of closure.

 ## Requirements

 - The project must have a field named `DateClosed` of type Date
 - The issue must be added to the specified project board
 - The GitHub token must have the necessary permissions to read and update project fields